Koestler Awards: FAQs

 See below for answers to your frequently asked questions.

 If you can’t find the answer to your question, feel free to contact us.

 The deadline for the 2024 Koestler Awards is 12 April 2024.

 We aim to return unsold visual artwork to entrants by the end of March 2024.

 Please keep us updated with your current address by emailing email@example.com or by writing to ‘Freepost KOESTLER ARTS’.

 We have been working hard to ensure as many entrants as possible receive feedback on their work.

-Some feedback has been sent with certificates in December 2021.
-We will also be posting any additional feedback at the end of January 2022.
+Some feedback will be sent with certificates in October 2023.
+We will also be posting any additional feedback at the end of January 2024.

 The Koestler Awards are open to: